ezyaez/ez-linting/packages/eslint-config-yc/README.md

 ```

 ### Description
-  **"extends": ['@ezyaez/eslint-config-yc']** tells ESLint that your config extends shared **@ezyaez/eslint-config-yc** configuration.This shared configuration may also have its own extends, plugins, parser properties which will also apply into the .eslintrc configuration.
-So there is no need to re-declare these properties in your own .eslintrc.
+  **"extends": ['@ezyaez/eslint-config-yc']** tells ESLint that your config extends shared **@ezyaez/eslint-config-yc** configuration.
+This shared configuration also have its own extends packages **@nuxtjs/eslint-config-typescript** and **plugin:@typescript-eslint/recommended**, which will also apply into the .eslintrc configuration.
+So there is no need to extends again these packages in your own .eslintrc.

 This library provides lint rules for TypeScript codebases.

 You can override same rules as you could with @nuxtjs/eslint-config but also TypeScript rules under the rules section of .eslintrc configuration file.
 You can find the list of supported TypeScript rules [here](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin#supported-rules).